apache/nuttx/configs/sam3u-ek/README.txt

     UnitTest.
 It includes support for both the HX834x LCD and the ADS7843E touchscreen controller on board the SAM3U-EK board.

-    The NxWM window manager is a tiny window manager tailor for use with smaller LCDs.
+    The NxWM window manager is a tiny window manager tailored for use with smaller LCDs.
 It supports a toolchain, a start window, and multiple application windows.
 However, to make the best use of the visible LCD space, only one application window is visiable at at time.

     The NxWM window manager can be found here:

       nuttx-git/NxWidgets/nxwm